TsuyoshiUshio/TerraformAzureFunctionsSample/Readme.md

 ## Azure Functions

 Please deploy Azure Function from this repo.
 Then install it to the Function App.

 I want to automatically install using `Run-From-Zip` deployment with terraform.

 * [TsuyoshiUshio/EndPoint](https://github.com/TsuyoshiUshio/EndPoint)

 However, `Run-From-Zip` is only limied for some regions, Now it is comment out now until it comes to your region.
 Until then, you can use `az` command execution instead.
+In this case, you can put your function with zipped with the name `function.zip`.